gcccheng/wugui/cvenglish.md

 ##### Responsibilities (in progress)

 - Designing and operating the **Azure infrastructure foundation** for the Hub using **Azure Container Apps, VMs, Azure Container Registry, Blob Storage, Front Door and DNS**.
 - Implementing secure authentication and authorisation with **Entra ID (Azure AD)** and role-based access control to segment customers, internal users and contract manufacturers.
-- Establishing CI/CD pipelines and IaC patterns to ensure repeatable, auditable deployments and consistent environments.
 - Introducing observability with **Azure Monitor / Log Analytics / Application Insights** for availability, latency, download success rate and support-case telemetry.
 - Collaborating with product, support and manufacturing teams to translate requirements into robust, platform-level capabilities.